-- 1. to prepare Chemistry majors for careers in chemistry or related areas such as medicine, dentistry or the health professions; - 2. to provide students in other disciplines with the required chemistry courses for their programs; and - 3. to provide non-science majors with an opportunity to acquire knowledge of our natural and technological environment as explained through chemical principles.
+- 1. to prepare Chemistry majors for careers in chemistry or related areas such as medicine, dentistry or the health professions; - 2. to provide students in other disciplines with the required chemistry courses for their programs; and - to provide non-science majors with an opportunity to acquire knowledge of our natural and technological environment as explained through chemical principles.

-The Chemistry major provides the student with a sound, modern foundation in the theoretical and experimental principles of chemistry.
+The Chemistry major provides the student with a sound, foundation in the theoretical and experimental principles of chemistry.
 The course of study includes the areas of analytical, biochemistry, inorganic, organic and physical chemistry.
 The major prepares students for advanced study in graduate school, professional programs in medicine and dentistry, and careers in teaching, industry, and government that require a bachelor's degree in chemistry.

+Ma jor Discipline Requ irements (54-55 Credits) Credits

 I. Required Courses

 Chemistry 101 Chemical Principles I 5

 Chemistry 102 Chemical Principles II 5

 Chemistry 231 Organic Chemistry I 3

 Chemistry 232 Techniques of Organic Chemistry I 2

 Chemistry 233 Organic Chemistry II 3

 Chemistry 234 Techniques of Organic Chemistry II 2

 Chemistry 310 Inorganic Chemistry 3

 Chemistry 321 Physical Chemistry I 3

 Chemistry 322 Physical Chemistry II 3

 Chemistry 341 Instrumental Analysis I 3

 Chemistry 342 Instrumental Analysis II 3

 Chemistry 421 Physical-Inorganic Chemistry 3

-Mathematics 122 Analytic Geometry and Calculus II 4
+Mathematics 122 Analytic Geometry and Calculus 4

 Mathematics 221 Calculus III 4

 Physics 151 University Physics I 5

 Physics 152 University Physics II 5

-Three credits ch nosen from the following:
+II.
+II.
+Three credits chosen from the following:

-Chemistry 330 Structure and Mechanism

-in Biochemistry 3
+Chemistry 330 Structure and Mechanism in Biochemistry 3

-Chemistry 339 Heterocyclic Chemistry and

-Drug Chemistry 3
+Chemistry 339 Heterocyclic Chemistry and Drug Chemistry 3

 Chemistry 412 Biochemistry 3

 Chemistry 450 Advanced Topics in Chemistry 3

-Chemistry 330 Chemistry 339 Chemistry 412 in Biochemistry Chemistry 339 Heterocyclic Chemistry and Drug Chemistry Chemistry 412 Biochemistry

-^{} All Chemistry majors must take Mathematics 121 or 184 and Physics 151 to fulfill the General Education Requirements.
+\ All Chemistry majors must take Mathematics 121 or 184 and Physics 151 to fulfill the General Education Requirements.
 Physics 101 may be substituted for Physics 151.
-Mathematics 191 and 192 are strongly recommended
+Mathematics 191 and 192 are strongly recommended.